suil-hwang/GS-Reg/README.md

-Here's your updated README with the conda installation instructions:

 # 3D Gaussian Splatting Scene Registration

 This repository extends the original 3D Gaussian Splatting by adding functionality to align and merge multiple 3D Gaussian Splatting scenes.
 The core contribution is a robust registration pipeline that allows precise alignment between two Gaussian Splatting models using keypoint-based registration followed by ICP refinement.